 - Law & Order: Special Victims Unit has a character with an animal smuggling ring, whose members ate several of the animals.
 The first animal shown prepared definitely didn't get a Gory Discretion Shot.

-- In the Red Dwarf episode "Out of Time", the crew's evil future selves use their time machine to travel through history, eating delicacies like dolphin sweetmeats and baby seal hearts with hosts such as Louis XVI and Adolph Hitler.
+- In the Red Dwarf episode "Out of Time", the crew's evil future selves use their time machine to travel through history, eating delicacies like dolphin sweetmeats and baby seal hearts with hosts such as Louis XVI and Adolf Hitler.

-- In the Supernatural season 9 episode "Dog Dean Afternoon", a chef has learned hoodoo, and uses it to eat animal parts and take on their powers, in an effort to stave off lung cancer.
+- In the Supernatural season 9 episode "Dog Dean Afternoon", a chef has learned hoodoo and uses it to eat animal parts and take on their powers, in an effort to stave off lung cancer.
 Of course, he gets eaten alive by dogs by the end of the episode.

 - The Arduin Grimoire IV (The Lost Grimoire): Dirty Dorg's restaurant (a haven for evil creatures) has a menu featuring the meat of various monsters, including those of good-aligned creatures such as unicorn and hobbit.